Shikhandi: Kurukshetra War

 Before the Kurukshetra War, Bhima opts for Shikhandi to be the commander-in-chief of the Pandava army, as he was born to kill Bhishma, but Arjuna and Krishna prefer Dhrishtadyumna instead.
 Shikhandi is made the commander of one of the seven akshauhinis of the Pandava army.

 On the first day of the war, Shikhandi confronts Ashwatthama, and both warriors wound each other several times, before withdrawing from the battle.
 On the seventh day of the war, he confronts Ashwatthama again, and manages to wound him on the forehead.
 However, an enraged Ashwatthama destroys his chariot, and wounds him badly.
 Luckily, Satyaki comes to his rescue.

 On the night of the ninth day of battle, after a decisive defeat, the Pandavas and Krishna visit Bhishma.
 Yudhishthira urges the grandsire to tell them how he may be slain, to prevent the devastating loss of Kshatriya lives.
 Bhishma informs them that it was impossible for him to be vanquished while he wielded arms; However, he would refuse to fight Shikhandi, since he was originally a woman, and Arjuna may vanquish him when he lays down his arms.
 So, in the next day's fight, Shikhandi rides with Arjuna, placed in the forefront of the Pandava forces.
 Numerous warriors of the Kaurava army attempt to stop the pair from reaching Bhishma.
 However, with the assault of the warriors of the Pandava army, Arjuna and Shikhandi push through, and reach Bhishma.
 Riding behind Shikhandi, Arjuna attacks Bhishma with a devastating volley of hundreds of arrows, the latter is unable to counter, with Shikhandi in the way.
 Bhishma falls from his chariot and his role in the war ends, giving up his life on the auspicious Uttaryana.

-On the twelfth day of the war, Shikhandi's only son, Kshatradeva, is killed by Duryodhana’s son, Lakshmana Kumara.
+On the twelfth day of the war, Shikhandi's only son, Kshatradeva, is injured by Duryodhana’s son, Lakshmana Kumara.
 On the night of fourteenth day, Shikhandi is defeated by Kripacharya and is wounded on the sixteenth day, and faints when Kritavarma's arrow pierces his armour.
 After the death of Shalya, Shikhandi greatly destroys the retreating Kaurava army on the seventeenth day of the war.

-Shikhandi, along with the Upapandavas, are killed by Ashwatthama on the 18th day of the war.
-Dazed, Shikhandi is killed in a sword fight with Ashwatthama when Ashwatthama, Kripacharya, and Kritavarma attacked the Pandava camp at night.
+Shikhandi, along with the Upapandavas, are killed/injured by Ashwatthama on the 18th day of the war.
+Dazed, Shikhandi is injured in a sword fight with Ashwatthama when Ashwatthama, Kripacharya, and Kritavarma attacked the Pandava camp at night and later sucumbs to his wounds.